Authenticité (Zaire): Church

-The Catholic hierarchy quickly came to view the retour à l'authenticité as a threat to Christianity in Zaire (in the early 1990s almost half of the population was Catholic).
+The Catholic hierarchy quickly came to view the retour à l'authenticité as a threat to Christianity in Zaire At that time, almost half of the population was Catholic.
 The regime's stress on "mental decolonization" and "cultural disalienation" could be interpreted as an attack on Christianity as a product of Western influence, as could the emphasis on African culture as an alternative to widespread continuing Westernization.
-Also, the banning of Christian names was a measure that particularly offended the church.
+The banning of Christian names was a measure that particularly offended the church.

 As part of his re-organization of Zairian life, Mobutu banned all outside Christian religious groups, requiring those who would function in Zaire to become part of one of four recognized umbrella groups.
 The four were: the Kimbanguist Church (a syncretic church of Zairian origin), the Catholic Church, the Eastern Orthodox Churches, and Les Églises du Christ au Zaire (ECZ, now Church of Christ in Congo), which covered most of the Protestant confessions.
 All others were declared illegal.
 The various Protestant churches had to affiliate with the last of these as communities within the ECZ in Zaire.
 At the time there were numerous local sects and church groups which had sprung up, and it is believed Mobutu wanted to control these, as well as the churches in general.

 Other

 Under the state and party ideology of authenticity, all citizens were equal and the appropriate term of address among all Zairians became citoyen, or citizen.
 The term was mandated for public use in order to do away with the perceived hierarchical distinctions of monsieur and madame.
 Visiting heads of state were greeted with African drumming and singing as opposed to the 21-gun salute, traditional in Western practice.

-The state urged that all traditional works of art be returned to the country so as to inspire Zairian artists and ensure the incorporation of traditional styles into contemporary artwork.
+The state urged that all traditional works of art be returned to the country, to inspire Zairian artists, and ensure the incorporation of traditional styles into contemporary artwork.

 Decline

-Although many of the changes instituted as part of authenticité lasted nearly to the end of the Mobutu regime or beyond it, the ideology had begun to wane by the late 1970s as it could do little more to benefit Mobutu's kleptocratic regime.
-Mobutu's announcement of the transition to the Third Republic in 1990, which included most notably a three-party system, came with the freedom to return to more universal forms of address and to wear a suit and tie.
+Although many of the changes instituted as part of authenticité lasted nearly to the end of the Mobutu regime, or beyond it, the ideology began to wane by the late 1970s, as it could do little more to benefit Mobutu's kleptocratic regime.
+Mobutu's announcement of the transition to the Third Republic in 1990, which included, most notably, a three-party system, came with the freedom to return to more universal forms of address, and to wear a suit and tie.
 Also, by the 1990s many Zairians had resumed use of their given names.
 After Mobutu was forced to flee the country in the First Congo War in 1997, President Laurent Kabila officially abolished Zaire's authenticité policy and renamed the country back to the Democratic Republic of the Congo.